msupply-foundation/conforma-server/documentation/__README.md

 More info about subtrees [here](https://www.atlassian.com/git/tutorials/git-subtree).

 If you are wanting to be able to push/pull back to the wiki repo, please run the following after cloning this project to set the wiki repo as a remote:
 `git remote add wiki https://github.com/openmsupply/application-manager-server.wiki.git`
+(I think each installation needs to do this seperately, maybe someone can test and confirm?)

 To push (publish) changes from this repo to the wiki:
-`yarn publish-docs`
+`yarn push_docs`

 To pull (update from wiki) into this repo:
-`yarn pull-docs`
+`yarn pull_docs`
+(Try to avoid this -- make most changes locally)

 ### File/Folder structure and links